a11yproject/a11yproject.com/_posts/2013-01-25-check-comprehension-level.md

 3. [Microsoft Office](http://office.microsoft.com/en-us/word-help/test-your-document-s-readability-HP010148506.aspx)

-If your content content isn't hitting the target audience, take some time and rewrite it.
+If your content isn't hitting the target audience, take some time and rewrite it.